PostHog/posthog.com/contents/handbook/growth/sales/new-sales.md

 ### 7. Closed - lost

 Oh no!
 It's ok - the most important thing here is that we learn.
-You should capture the reason in HubSpot - this could be:
+You should capture the reason in the Salesforce opportunity - this could be:

 - Product/feature gap:
   - Threshold-based alerting